 The last column in Table 4 shows that if you’re in the unlucky group who’ll need long-term care, on average you’ll need care somewhere between 2.4 and 3.2 years.
 You’ll pay somewhere between $172,000 and $235,000.
 If you’re female, or you suffer cognitive impairment, your average length of care will last longer, and be more expensive.

 Table 4.
-Cost and average years of care for long-term care recipients.
+Average costs and years of care for only that group requiring long-term care.

 Keeping your odds in perspective.